Jake1Egelberg/RNAseq/zREADME.txt

 *THIS CAN TAKE A LONG TIME

 8) Monitor program progress as follows:
-	1) See "progress" folder for current processes
+	a) See "progress" folder for current processes
-	2) Monitor the buildindex and 1fastqfiles folders to see addition of new files
+	b) Monitor the buildindex and 1fastqfiles folders to see addition of new files
-	3) Ensure that analysis is complete in "progress" folder before the command window closes automatically
+	c) Check task manager to ensure that resources are being directed towards RNA-seq program (shows up as Windows Command Processor)

-REQUIRED SOFTWARE: R, R Studio
+	d) Ensure that analysis is complete in "progress" folder before the command window closes automatically
-REQUIRED BASE PACKAGES: BiocManager, stringr, RColorBrewer REQUIRED BIOCMANAGER PACKAGES: Rsubread,edgeR, limma, Glimma, gplots, org.Mm.eg.db, fgsea, reactome.db *BiocManager packages must be installed via BiocManager in R. See http://bioconductor.org/packages
+	e) If analysis stops on 3DE_ANALYSIS, re-configure threshold and sample values to include more genes

 ------------------------------------------------------------

-EXAMPLE FASTQ SEQUENCES to START:
+EXAMPLE FASTQ SEQUENCE ACCESSION #S TO START:
 SRR1552444
 SRR1552445
 SRR1552446